Fiber, Structure and Texture, Knitting Successfully with Every Yarn with Margaret Radcliffe

 Level: All levels from adventurous beginner to experienced.
 Must be able to cast on, bind off, work stockinette stitch and ribbing.

-Registration necessary, class size limited to 30
+Registration necessary, class size limited

 - Small amount of yarn in each of the four categories listed below.
 In worsted weight yarn about 35-40 yards of each should be enough.